 SRV 11.3 shall be supported for SMETS1 CHFs, SMETS1 PPMIDs as well as SMETS1 Smart Meters.

-In clause 3.8.125.4, where the target Device type if SMETS1 CHF, then the additional DCC processing related to Firmware Version and Device Status updates shall also apply to the associated GPF.
+In clause 3.8.125.4, where the target Device type is SMETS1 CHF, then the additional DCC processing related to Firmware Version and Device Status updates shall also apply to the associated GPF.

 Where the Service Request relates to a SMETS1 CHF or SMETS1 PPMID and the Business Originator ID does not relate to the Responsible Supplier for the SMETS1 ESME on the same home area network then the DCC shall return a Response containing an error code of E4 indicating failure.